iosphere/ISHPermissionKit/README.md

 it allows you to present custom view controllers, ask for several permissions in a sequence and  provides a unified API through subclasses.

+Recommended reading: [The Right Way To Ask Users For iOS Permissions](https://medium.com/@mulligan/the-right-way-to-ask-users-for-ios-permissions-96fa4eb54f2c "by Brenden Mulligan (@mulligan)")

 # Roadmap

 Missing features:

-1. Documentation
-2. Resetting state correctly when device is reset
+1. Resetting state correctly when device is reset
-3. Test iPad presentation
+2. Test iPad presentation
+3. Permission Monitoring and NSNotification upon changes

 Missing support for permissions to:

 1. Health-App
 2. AdressBook
-3. Calender
+3. Calendar
-4. Social-Services
-5. Reminders
+4. Reminders
-6. Remote notifications
+5. Remote notifications
-7. ...
+6. ...

 # How to use